nshiab/simple-data-analysis/README.md

 ![The VS Code interface.](./assets/format-on-save.png)

+If you use VS Code, the editor will try to show you the whole table in your terminal tabs.
+However, with wide tables, rows sometimes wrap onto the following line, making the tables unreadable.
+When this happens, use the shortcut ALT + Z to disable/enable the editor.wordWrap option.
+When disabled, the tables will overflow on the right side of your terminal, as expected.

 ### Watch your files

 Instead of running your code manually every time you make a change, use the `--watch` flags like this: